tiqi-group/supervisor-win/README.rst

 Supervisor
 ==========

-[CLONE] This is a clone of the original.
+[Fork] This is a fork of the original.
 It is a specific version for the Windows operating system.

 Supervisor is a client/server system that allows its users to control a number of processes on Windows operating system.